-Our school recognises that it is essential to establish positive and effective working relationships with other agencies who are partners in Kirklees Safeguarding Children Board. - (Insert details of relationships the school has for promoting a safe and supportive environment e.g. LA, Referral and Response Service, Police, Health, District Council, Childline in Partnership with schools, NSPCC, National Youth Advocacy Service, Surestart, Children's Fund etc.)
+Our school recognises that it is essential to establish positive and effective working relationships with other agencies who are partners in Kirklees Safeguarding Children Board. - (Insert details of relationships the school has for promoting a safe and supportive environment e.g. LA, Referral and Response Service, Police, and or Health.